DocumentationWebhook interface

 AuthorizationBearer YOUR_API_KEY_FROM_PREVIOUS_STEP

-3. Test your authorization headers against sandbox REST API
+3. Test your authorization headers against the sandbox REST API

 curl --request POST \